vishvjeet-thakur/ChatGPT-Clone-/README.md

 - `/api/transcribe` - Audio transcription
 - `/api/process-file` - File content extraction
 - `/api/generate-title` - Automatic chat title generation using Groq
+- `/api/memory` - Memory management using Mem0 AI (search and store interactions)

+### Memory System Architecture

+The memory system integrates seamlessly with the chat experience:

+1. **Memory Retrieval** - When a user sends a message, the system queries Mem0 AI for relevant memories
+2. **Context Enhancement** - Retrieved memories are included in the AI prompt for personalized responses
+3. **Memory Storage** - After each conversation, interactions are automatically stored in Mem0 AI
+4. **User Isolation** - Each user's memories are completely isolated using unique user IDs

 ## 🛠️ Technology Stack